Updated: Nov. 18, 2020

 International students, you are valued members of our teaching and learning community for the cultural and intellectual contributions you make to the educational processes at HACC.
 We celebrate the diversity you bring to our classrooms and beyond.

 We know that some of you were concerned with the ruling issued the week of July 6 stating that international students must take in-person classes at a U.S. university or community college.
 Please note that the Trump administration has canceled that ruling.

 If you have additional questions, please contact the International Student Services Department at firstname.lastname@example.org.

-HACC has made the decision to suspend all athletic programs for the fall 2020 semester as a result of the pandemic.
+HACC has made the decision to suspend all athletic programs for the fall 2020 and spring 2021 semesters as a result of the pandemic.